“Celebrity Postpartum Bodies” is a Contribution from Giselle May, Editor of the Postpartum Resources at Katherinerosman.com

 Regardless of what it seems “most" other mothers’ bodies are capable of post-pregnancy, you need to focus on your own (if that is your wish) without worrying about what everyone else is doing.
 Create your own success story.

-Actress Blake Lively is no stranger to comparing “mom bods.”
-In an she shared her struggle with comparing herself to other moms, like Emily Blunt, who seemed to drop her weight a mere two months after delivery.
+Actress Blake Lively is no stranger to comparing “mom bods."
+In an interview with E!, she shared her struggle with comparing herself to other moms, like Emily Blunt, who seemed to drop her weight a mere two months after delivery.
 After 2 babies and 14 months of training, Lively wants her fans to know that sometimes it just takes a little more work for you than it may for others.

 Real Tips from Honest Celebs